s-adhithya/command-line-arguments-to-count-word/README.md

 ### Step 5:
 Use len() to find the total words.
 ### Step 6:
-Run the program to determine the number of words in the file created.
+Run the program to determine the number of words in the file.
 ## PROGRAM:
 ```python
 Program to sort the elements in the list using the Selection Sort algorithm.